Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

+The final contribution to lift is the circulatory contribution due to the production and convection of circulatory structures in the flow, including the wing's wake, leading-edge vortex, and circulatory vortex sheet along the wing.
+The total coefficient of lift, $C_L$, can be decomposed into an added-mass force contribution, $C_L^\text{am}$, non-circulatory gust contribution $C_L^{\text{g}}$, and a circulatory contribution $C_L^\text{c}$~\citep{CorkeryThesis,corkery_babinsky_graham_2019}, such that

-In this section, the total lift coefficient $C_L$ of the wing-gust encounter with and without control was decomposed into its three main contributions to understand the role of each contribution in mitigating lift.
-More on the force decomposition methodology can be found in reference~\cite{sedky2022physics}.
+Based on equation~\eqref{Eq:Decompose}, the circulatory component of lift can be computed by subtracting the added-mass force contribution and the non-circulatory gust contribution from the total lift measurement.More on the force decomposition methodology and applicability to current experiments can be found in reference~\cite{sedky2022physics}.

 Figure~\ref{fig:Decomposition} shows the lift decomposition for $\alpha^\text{ref.}=0^{\circ}$ and $\text{GR}=0.50$.
 There is no added-mass force contribution in the no-control case because the wing does not pitch.
 During entry into the gust, the controlled wing pitches down to reduce the relative flow velocity normal to the chord, and the negative pitch rate leads to a negative added-mass force peak.
 As the wing exits the gust, it pitches up, and the positive pitch rate leads to a positive added-mass force peak.

 Both no control and control cases exhibit similar non-circulatory gust contributions to lift.
 This contribution is largest during the periods of gust entry and exit when the wing experiences the largest variations in time of velocity imposed on it by the gust.
 As the wing gradually enters the gust, the vertical velocity the gust induces on the wing increases, which leads to an increase in the non-circulatory gust contribution.
 The maximum value of this contribution corresponds to the region with the highest rate of change of induced vertical velocity.
 As the wing exits the gust, the vertical velocity the gust induced on the wing decreases, which leads to a negative non-circulatory gust contribution.
 The added-mass force acts to counterbalance the non-circulatory force contribution in the closed-loop control case.
 This demonstrates how the added-mass force produced when kinematic actuation is used as a control input plays an integral role in mitigating the gust.